OliverKurz/vc-icon-theme-collection/README.md

 * Xfce
 * LXDE
 * LXQt
-2. cd into the directory this archive was cloned or copied into and type the following commands:
+2. cd to the directory that this archive was cloned or copied into and enter the following commands:

 ```
 $ ./autogen.sh